Golden Gate Bridge Vista Point

 Free parking (4 hour limit).
 Spaces often fill up during March-October and on weekends, so arrive early in the morning or late afternoon unless you are prepared to wait in line to get in.
 There are water fountains at Vista Point, but vending machines and the gift shop are at the Southeast Parking Lot.

-Insiders Tip: During peak summer and holiday period visitor hours this lot is often closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, but the Bridge District has been inconsistent about when this is and is not done — one holiday they close the lots and another they won’t.
+Insiders Tip: During peak summer and holiday period visitor hours the lot at the Golden Gate Bridge Vista Point is often closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge.
 When the lots are closed from 11:00-5:00 only buses, shuttles, taxis, Uber and Lyft vehicles etc. are allowed to enter by the CHP to drop off and pick up passengers.
 The corresponding lot at the southern end of the Bridge is closed as well.
 Apart from the two well-known view parking areas, there are far more parking places on the southern end of the Golden Gate Bridge than on the north.

 How to Get To the Golden Gate Bridge Vista Point: Mass Transit

-There is no direct bus service to Vista Point, which seems illogical to those of us who don’t actually have to run transit services.
+There is no direct bus service to the Golden Gate Bridge Vista Point, which seems illogical to those of us who don’t actually have to run transit services.
 Via Muni or Golden Gate Transit you still have to walk a ways after your bus ride.

 From San Francisco via Muni: Muni Route 76 operates across the Golden Gate Bridge and stops at the entrance to the Conzelman Road parking lot by the Golden Gate Bridge.
 A pathway from the parking lot leads beneath the Bridge to Vista Point.